ciaraosull/project-5-time-hoppers/README.md

     *   Django: python framework used to create all the backend logic
     *   Bootstrap5: CSS Framework for developing responsiveness and mobile-first
     *   Django-allauth: authentication library used to create the user accounts
+    *   Django-Pandas: used to reaframe to create a list of subscribers to email

 *   Databases:
     *   SQLite: used as the database during development